haraldrevery/haraldrevery_v1.github.io/README.md

 ## 📜 License <a name="license"></a>

 Code distributed under the GPL-3.0 License.
 See `LICENSE.txt` for more information.
-However, all font files, typography designs, and brand assets are Copyright © 2025 Harald Thirslund.
+However, all font files, typography designs and brand assets in the folder are Copyright © 2025 Harald Thirslund.
 All Rights Reserved.
 No permission is granted to use these assets without explicit consent.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>